Expected Learning Outcomes

-Prescriptive advising is most commonly used in majors or academic programs that follow a linear, clearly defined academic plan with limited flexibility.
-Prescriptive advising goes well beyond providing a student with a list of courses and generating a schedule that begins at Point A (the top) and ends at Point X (the bottom) however.
+Prescriptive advising is most commonly used in majors or academic programs which follow a linear, clearly defined academic plan with limited flexibility.
+However, prescriptive advising goes well beyond proving a student with a list of courses and generating a schedule that begins at Point A (the top) and ends at Point B (the bottom).
 It should consider the unique experience of the student in generating a plan that the student can reasonably complete in a time-effective manner.
 The student’s interest or motivation in the program should also be discussed.

-Common discussion threads in prescriptive advising might include:
+Common discussion threads in prescriptive advising might include the following:

-- Do you have any AP, IB or prior college work that might affect your course selection?
+- Do you have any AP, IB or prior college work that might impact your course selection?

-- Are you involved in any programs, or receive scholarships/ funding that might affect your credit load?
+- Are you involved in any programs or receive scholarships/ funding that might impact your credit load?

 - How many credits do you plan to take this semester?

 Proactive (also referred to as Intrusive) advising identifies a student at risk or in difficulty, and targets specific resources to the student in a meaningful way.
 Instead of waiting for the student to contact the advisor, the advisor reaches out and tells the student the date and time of the appointment.
-Our Freshman Core-course Registration is a form of proactive advising; we register students for the math appropriate to the student’s major and math placement score.
+Our Operation Freshman Recovery program for students placed on academic probation after their first semester of study is an example of proactive advising; we proactively meet with these students to address the issues that impacted their academic performance and connect them with appropriate campus resources.
 Pre-requisite enforcement is another example: students cannot register for a course without successful completion of one or more foundational courses.
-If students fail or withdraw from a pre-req, they are dropped from the higher level course before the start of the next term.
+If the student fails or withdraws from a pre-req, they are dropped from the higher level course before the start of the next term.
 Students are notified that they need to make the change (prescriptive), but if they fail to act, the task is done for them (proactive).

-- Establish preventative measures or supports (TRiO-SSS, Disability Services).
+- Establish preventative measures or supports through connection with campus resources

-- Include policies explained, referrals made, recommendations discussed
+- Include policies and procedures explained, referrals made, recommendations discussed

 - Sensitivity issues (less is typically more; if it is an especially touchy scenario, explain documentation to the student, draft it together and get student’s approval)